Synergism in Essential Oils and Aromatherapy

 3. Use 3-5 essential oils in a formulation to avoid diluting down purpose/focus or using a given essential oil below therapeutic levels.

-4. When blending from a clinical framework: focus on either families or components and insure essential oils complement goal.
+4. When blending from a clinical framework: focus on either families or components and ensure essential oils complement goal.

 5. Your base is an important part of your formulation.
 Choose your base to complement the therapeutic goals of your essential oils synergy.
 E.g. for dermal inflammation you may choose to blend into a base of calendula herbal oil with tamanu.
 Or a gel to enhance the cooling sensation of anti-inflammatory essential oils.